hriaz17/hw1-java/README.md

 Your instructor will grade the code off this pull request.
 Pull requests submitted after the deadline won’t be considered.
-You don't have to submit the code on D2L.
-Note that you still have to submit the answers to questions 1 to 4 on D2L.
+You don't have to submit the code on Gradescope.
+Note that you still have to submit the answers to questions 1 to 4 on Gradescope.

 # Grading